Deodorant vs. Antiperspirant: Do You Know The Difference?

 Deodorants contain antibacterials and fragrances to reduce underarm bacteria and mask body odor.
 Unlike antiperspirants, they do not contain aluminum.

 The most commonly used antibacterial agent in deodorant is alcohol, but substances like activated charcoal, baking soda and coconut oil are used in natural deodorants to fight bacteria.
-(And you can even make your own.)
+(You can even make your own if you're up for it!)

 Here are a few more ingredients found in most over-the-counter deodorants: